 If a higher number of applicants register on the portal within this registration window than the number of available H-1B visas within the cap, the USCIS will make a random selection.
 A lottery will be held to select from the pool of people pre-registered via the online portal those for whom H-1B applications can be filed in a 90-day window starting April 1.

 To decide how many petitions to select, USCIS relies on data from previous years (e.g., expected rate of H-1B petitions filed by selected petitioners or beneficiaries).
+If the number of participants is less than the number of H-1B visas available each year, all valid H-1B registrations will be selected.

 If the H-1B cap is not reached despite sufficient registrations being drawn, a new subsequent selection procedure may be carried out.